mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.7.2/configuration/index.md

 #include /services/include/configuration-install-with-options.tmpl

 ## Datastax Opscenter
-The DC/OS Datastax Opscenter can be installed from the `datastax-ops` package.
-It is managed identically to `datastax-dse`.
-This guide primarily covers `datastax-dse` for conciseness.
+The DC/OS Datastax Opscenter can be installed from the `{{ model.opsPackageName }}` package.
+It is managed identically to `{{ model.serviceName }}`.
+This guide primarily covers `{{ model.serviceName }}` for conciseness.
 See the later sections of the guide for any configuration specifics of DC/OS Datastax Opscenter.

 #include /services/include/configuration-service-settings.tmpl